 - A. GRE scores, if you are a North American applicant.
 While you may enter your scores on the general data sheet, confirmation of scores will need to come from GRE: KU's GRE institutional code is 6871.
 International applicants do not need to submit GRE scores.
-B. TOEFL scores, if you are an international student or a non-native speaker of English who has not gone through the American or Canadian public education system.
-See the TOEFL information at the International Programs website.
-International students must meet the minimum requirement for "regular" admission (all part scores at least 53 on the paper TOEFL; see the chart at this link for other equivalents).
+B. English Language Proficiency exam scores.
+If you are a non-native speaker of English, see the English Proficiency Requirements.
+Applicants must meet the minimum requirement for Regular admission.
 KU's TOEFL institutional code is 6871.
 Native English speakers do not need to submit TOEFL scores;

 - Statement of Academic Objectives (500 words): Your response might address (but is not limited to) questions such as: Why do you wish to pursue graduate study in Slavic Languages & Literatures?
 Do you plan to pursue the M.A. as a terminal degree for professional goals?
 What are your professional goals?
 Do you plan to complete the Ph.D.?
 If so, what kind of educational institution do you see yourself employed at after finishing the Ph.D.?
 At this time, have you developed specific interests in the field?
 What are they?
 What do "teaching and research" mean to you?
 What has attracted you to our graduate program and what are your expectations of this program?
 How will graduate education help you meet and shape your personal and professional goals;